sudikshanavik/CS731A_Voting_System/README.md

     + Create a new workspace:
     + Add the truffle-config.js file to your project and start the workspace.
 + Make sure Ganache is running
 + Go to ElectionSystem.sol and change the admins array with your local preferred ganache addresses.
+Then move the compiled json file from root build/contracts folder to src/build/contract folder.
 + Now move to the directory in which the you cloned the directory and run:
     + truffle console
     + truffle migrate